 How to Apply

-Thank you for considering an education at the largest, most popular optometry college in the United States.
-The Illinois College of Optometry is thrilled to welcome your application.
-We will help guide you through the process.
+Thank you for considering an education at the Illinois College of Optometry.
+We are thrilled to welcome your application.
+This page will help guide you through the process.
 The following major areas will be taken into consideration when you apply:

 - Academic History – Includes GPAs/transcripts, prerequisite courses, and Bachelor’s degree(s.)
 OptomCAS allows you to change your application between December and February, should you wish to update us with improved grades.
 Students accepted to ICO without a degree are eligible to receive a Bachelor of Science in Visual Science (BSVS) from ICO in addition to their OD degree.

 - OAT Scores

 - Recommendation Letters (2)

 - Professional Knowledge – Includes shadowing, observation, internships, extracurricular activities, as well as knowledge of pertinent websites, journals, and publications in the profession.

 All of these play an important role in earning an on-campus interview and potential admission.
 However, ICO recognizes that the “numbers side” of your application is not the only indicator of success.
 We are looking for well-rounded, highly motivated, passionate candidates- not just top academic performers.
 Many of these traits are explored during Interview Day.

 Like with all optometry schools in the United States, applicants to ICO must apply through the Optometry Centralized Application Service (OptomCAS).
 OptomCAS opens for applications on June 28, 2018.
 If you are interested in applying to ICO for 2019 entry, your OptomCAS application will be available.
 ICO’s application deadline will be February 15, 2019.

 You need not have completed all admissions requirements at the time of application.
 As long as you have taken the Optometry Admission Test by ICO’s application deadline of your desired year of entry and successfully completed all academic requirements by August of your desired year of entry, you may apply.
 Again, we encourage you to apply early, even if it means sending these materials later on in the application process.

 Taking the OAT